jutnhbr/jutnhbr/README.md

 <br><br>
 </p>

-I am a 6th semester student :mortar_board: from Germany currently studying Computer Science at HTW Berlin.
-I am mainly interested in fullstack development, but tend more towards backend. ✨
+I am a Junior Software Engineer from Germany who is mainly interested in fullstack development, but leaning more towards the backend. ✨

 # Some of my projects